 - How do you feel about me submitting myself for projects?

-There are a plethora of photographers and teachers out there.
+There’s a plethora of photographers and teachers out there.
 Ask what this potential rep thinks of your current headshot.
 Who takes their clients’ fabulous pictures?
-Find out where some of their other clients study acting, voice or dance.
+Find out where some of their other clients study acting, voice, or dance.
 It’s always great to get a personal recommendation when you can.

 We also suggest this bonus question:

 Let’s say, at long last, you’ve landed yourself an agent who’s compatible with your needs and disposition.
 Hooray!
 Alas, that in no way means your efforts can falter.
 Getting an agent is tough, but keeping that agent satisfied is surely as exacting.
-Though not a precise science, there are steps which can be taken to ensuring your agent’s smile never wanes.
+Though not a precise science, there are steps that can be taken to ensure your agent’s smile never wanes.

-There are the obvious duties which need to be upheld, including staying in class, timeliness to auditions and appointments and keeping your materials up to date.
+There are the obvious duties that need to be upheld, including staying in class, timeliness to auditions and appointments, and keeping your materials up to date.
 However, when it comes to maintaining your agent’s happiness, there are less apparent requirements that are of equal importance.

-Your headshots and profiles are vital tools for your agent to use when pitching you, so if you’ve made any major changes to your physical appearance, make sure your agent knows before breakdowns come in.
+Update your information: Your headshots, casting profiles, reel, and website are vital tools for your agent to use when pitching you.
+If you’ve made any major changes to your appearance, make sure your agent knows before breakdowns come in.

-If your agent is counseling you to get another headshot taken, it’s not personal, it’s professional—trust that they’re looking out for you and your career.
+Take their advice: If your agent is counseling you to get another headshot taken, it’s not personal, it’s professional.
+Trust that they’re looking out for you and your career.

-An actor’s relationship with their agent, like every other relationship in their life, will change and evolve over time.
+An actor’s relationship with their agent will change and evolve over time.
 And yes, it may likely end.
-Sometimes, your relationship with your agency will end on your terms, and other times, well, not so much.
-But that capricious nature of the business is also what makes it thrilling, right?
-After all, you could have gone into finance, where you’d know exactly what your days will look like for the next 35 years.
+Sometimes your relationship with your agency will end on your terms, and other times, well, not so much.

-Getting dropped by your agency, though painful, is entirely common and is not anything your resilient self can’t bounce back from.
-Remember again, this is common.
+Getting dropped by your agency, though painful, is entirely common and is not anything you can’t bounce back from.
+Remember: This is not unusual.

-Ouch, indeed, but it is vital to maintain a levelheaded understanding of what just happened, and look towards the future.
+Ouch, indeed, but it’s vital to maintain a levelheaded understanding of what happened and look toward the future.
 “If you have worked before and have talent, it is time to reassess your assets with a trusted professional,” says acting coach and Backstage Expert Denise Simon.
-“Get an opinion of your strengths, repackage your portfolio, and shop till you drop.
-I'm not talking Macy's!
+“Get an opinion of your strengths, repackage your portfolio, and shop till you drop....
 Agents and managers need talent.
-Just because your current representation is unwilling to handle you, doesn’t mean someone else won’t.
-What may not be in vogue for one rep, may be just the thing another is looking for.”
+Just because your current representation is unwilling to handle you doesn’t mean someone else won’t.
+What may not be in vogue for one rep may be just the thing another is looking for.”

 You can also use the incident as a moment of reflection to better yourself as an actor and client.
 Chris Roth of Avant Artists agency in L.A. also underlines that many reasons for being dropped are not detrimental and are easily amended.
 “Take the agent’s reasoning and criticism to heart and learn what you can do to make the most of it,” he says.
 “Reflect for a moment: Do you let your agent’s phone calls go to voicemail?
 Do you forget to reply to work-related emails?
 Do you turn in audition tapes late?
 All of these little mistakes can add up—and they’re very fixable.”